Ridma2000/Hotel_Management_System_AIDF/replit.md

 ## Recent Changes (November 16, 2025)
 - Configured for Replit environment
 - Updated Vite to run on port 5000 with 0.0.0.0 host
+- Configured backend to listen on 0.0.0.0:8000 (accessible via Replit proxy)
 - Configured CORS to allow all origins for Replit proxy
-- Updated frontend API calls to use Replit backend domain
+- Updated frontend API calls to use Replit subdomain pattern (https://8000-hostname)
 - Fixed TypeScript configuration
 - Set up workflows for both frontend and backend
 - Configured deployment for production
+- **Security**: Migrated all credentials to Replit Secrets and removed .env files
+- Updated .gitignore files to prevent credential exposure

 ## API Endpoints
 - `GET /api/hotels` - Get all hotels